anmac/frontend-mentor-challenge/newbie/single-price-grid-component-main/README.md

 Users should be able to:

-- View the optimal layout for the section depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
+- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot